Sharmeen-Fatima/Cyber-Security/Digital_Forensic & Ethical_Hacking/How_To_Install_Kali_Linux_In_Your_PC.md

 ## 🧑‍💻 Optional: Install VS Code

-You can install **VS Code** inside Kali Linux for coding practice.
+You can install **VS Code** inside Kali Linux for coding and development practice.

 ---

 ## 🎯 Final Notes

-* Always download files from official websites
+* Always download software from official websites
 * Do not rush BIOS settings
-* Minimum system requirements:
+* Recommended system:

-  * 8 GB RAM recommended
+  * 8 GB+ RAM
-  * SSD preferred
+  * SSD for better performance

 ---